CSerratore/cserratore.github.io/src/content/articles/data-is-the-currency-of-the-digital-economy/index.md

 ## Risks and Mitigation

-Of course, nothing is free.
 Free markets thrive because they rely on a strong foundation of principles and policies.
 Consideration for all four data mesh principles are important to the success of a data mesh strategy.

 Without domain-oriented data ownership and architecture, you risk the inefficient dependency and bureaucracy of a centralized business intelligence team.
 You also lose accountability for data quality and change management, impacting the quality and resilience of downstream consumers, and the value they are able to deliver.